dbfit/dbfit/website/_includes/manual/working-with-parameters.md

 ## Working with parameters

 DbFit enables you to use Fixture symbols as global variables during test execution, to store or read intermediate results.
 The .NET syntax to access symbols (`>>parameter` to store a value and `<<parameter` to read the value) is supported in both .NET and Java versions.
-In addition, you can uset he `Set Parameter` command to explicitly seta parameter value to a string.
+In addition, you can use the `Set Parameter` command to explicitly set a parameter value to a string.

     |Set parameter|username|arthur|